SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/voice-mail-unified-messaging.md

 - **Consolidation of voice mail systems** Currently, most voice messaging systems require that all the voice messaging components be installed in every physical office location in an organization.
 In this kind of arrangement, the voice messaging systems in branch offices are located outside the central office and must be administered onsite.
 This frequently results in increased administration costs and complexity.
 UM lets you manage your voice mail system from a central location.
 To create a centralized management system for UM, you integrate your VoIP gateways, IP PBXs or PBXs, and your phone system and then deploy session border controllers (SBCs) to connect your phone system with your Office 365 deployment.
 Deploying a centralized voice messaging system this way can result in a significant savings in hardware and administrative costs.

+    > [!NOTE]
+    > Exchange Online UM support for third-party PBX systems via direct connections from customer operated SBCs will end in July 2018.
+Please see the Exchange team blog [Discontinuation of support for Session Border Controllers in Exchange Online Unified Messaging](https://blogs.technet.microsoft.com/exchange/2017/07/18/discontinuation-of-support-for-session-border-controllers-in-exchange-online-unified-messaging/) for more information.

 - **Built-in UM administrative roles** The set of UM-specific administrative roles for managing UM and voice mail features includes the following:

   - UM Mailboxes